 Who can blog?

 Well, essentially anyone can blog.
 You don’t have to be technically-advanced or certified in coding to start a blog.
-You need an internet connection, a web host, a domain, and a blogging platform to get you up and running.
+You need an internet connection, a web host, a domain name registration, and a blogging platform to get you up and running.

 What kind of income will I make?
 Is it worth all the time and effort?